beto-rodriguez/SuperXml/README.md

   </element>
  ```
 #Tor.Run Command
-`Tor.Run` is useful when you need to run a command on a set of Xml elemnts or just when you need for example to write a string according to a condition.

-`Tor.Run` if ignored when compiled.
+`Tor.Run` is useful when you need to run a command on a set of Xml elements or just when you need for example to write a string according to a condition. `Tor.Run` is ignored when compiled.

 **Example 1** use it to run `Tor.Repeater` on a group of elements
 ```